Lionel Richie: Early life

-Richie was born on June 20, 1949, in Tuskegee, Alabama, the son of Lionel Brockman Richie, a U.S. Army systems analyst, and Alberta R. Foster, a teacher and school principal.
+Lionel Brockman Richie Jr. was born on June 20, 1949, in Tuskegee, Alabama, the son of Lionel Brockman Richie Sr., a U.S. Army systems analyst, and Alberta R. Foster, a teacher and school principal.
 His grandmother Adelaide Mary Brown was a pianist who played classical music.
 On March 4, 2011, he appeared on NBC's Who Do You Think You Are?, which found out that his maternal great-grandfather, J. Louis Brown, was most likely the biological son of federal judge and slaveowner Morgan Welles Brown.
 He was also the national leader of an early Black American fraternal organization.
 Notably, J. Louis Brown was:

 [P]rincipal organizer and Supreme Grand Archon of the Knights of Wise Men, a fraternal organization for black men in the post-Civil War period.
 Formed in Nashville in 1879, it was a fraternal insurance and burial benefit society, as were so many others during the period.